CCC 2016 RESULTS

 - I never cleaned my curb before this project, but now I do.
 (6)

 - I pay more attention to organic material in the street gutter and try to keep it clean year round (seeds and flower parts in spring; grass clippings in summer; leaves in fall; sand and salt in winter).
 (22)

 - I am now exploring other strategies I can employ on my property and/or block to reduce sources of water pollution for our local lake and river.
 (5)

 We were particularly pleased to see so many saying they clean their curb more than before and that they now pay attention to organics in gutters year round.
 Given this, we feel this project has a positive impact on citizen practices to reduce phosphorus sources beyond the Como Curb Cleanup project itself.

-We’d like to thank the following organizations who partnered with us in the 2015:
+We’d like to thank the following organizations who partnered with us in 2016:

 Capitol Region Watershed District

 City of St. Paul Parks Dept, Forestry Division